elfifo4/numbers-in-bible/README.md

 # numbers-in-bible

-This repository contains json files of all the numbers in the Bible and their occurrences within the verses in bold font.<br/>
+This repository contains json files of all the numbers in the Bible and their occurrences within the verses, where the words forming the number are enclosed by bold tags.<br/>
 (in Hebrew language)<br/>
 If you find any mistake, please open up a new issue.<br/>
 Thanks